OSdataframework/Data-Governance/README.md

 # Data-Governance
-The tools and templates to bud and deliver your own data dovernance initiaitve
+The tools and templates to build and deliver your own data dovernance initiaitve